We are independent & ad-supported. We may earn a commission for purchases made through our links.

-What is a Sonic Toothbrush?
+What Is a Sonic Toothbrush?

 A sonic toothbrush is a type of electric toothbrush that vibrates at high speed to clean teeth and remove plaque.
 Sonic toothbrushes have been shown to remove more plaque and whiten teeth better than a traditional, manual toothbrush.
 They are typically much more expensive than a basic tooth brush, however, and even more so than a standard electric toothbrush.